Corallorhiza mertensiana

 Corallorhiza mertensiana, or Pacific coralroot, is a coralroot orchid native to the shady conifer forests of northwestern North America.
 It also goes by the common names Western coralroot and Mertens' coralroot.
 Corallorhiza mertensiana was previously considered a subspecies of Corallorhiza maculata but was given species rank in 1997 by Freudenstein.

 Description

-Corallorrhiza mertensiana is a leafless, parasitic, perennial orchid that is 6-20 inches tall.
+Corallorrhiza mertensiana is a leafless, parasitic, perennial orchid that is 6-20 in tall.
 The stem is red to brownish purple.
 The upper petals are pink to reddish pink, with yellow to dark red veins.
 The lower petals are wider, dark pink to red, and have three deep red veins.
 Beneath the lower petal the spur is prominent.
 The flower spikes are visible from May to August.
 Corallorrhiza mertensiana has no roots, only hard, branched rhizomes that resemble coral.

 Fungal associations

 Corallorrhiza mertensiana is a nonphotosynthetic, myco-heterotroph that receives its nutrition from ectomycorrhizal fungi.
 The fungi receive mineral nutrients and carbon symbiotically from trees.
 Corallorrhiza mertensiana parasitizes the carbon from the fungi.
 Corallorrhiza mertensiana only associates with mutually exclusive subsets of species from the Russulaceae.
 Corallorrhiza mertensiana never shares fungal species with Corallorrhiza maculata even when intermixed at the same growing site.